janiluuk/L4D2_DLR/README.md

 - Turrets have now more helpful notifications.
 - Turrets are by default non-blocking.
 - "Single turret mode" enables oldschool mode.
-Requires plugin included with test version.
 - Engineer, medic and saboteur get countdown for next deployment when trying to deploy too early
 - Saboteur moves faster when crouched and shows visibility status.
 - Saboteur has visual effect on turning invisible and specific glow.
 - Saboteur has nightvision.
 - Redefined visual look and feedback with mines
 - Saboteur has 20 different types of mines with cool effects.
 You can assign 7 of them at one time.
-Antigravity, blackhole, freeze, vaporizer and many more.
+- New types of mines include Antigravity, blackhole, freeze, vaporizer and many more.
 (Needs included grenades plugin example)
 - Mines do less damage to survivors.
 Standing really close to the mine can still incap.
 - Mines do more damage to infected, 1500hp.
 Some edge over tank
 - Mines glow now so players know to avoid the spot or lure someone to it.